ringcentral/engage-digital-api-docs/docs/exports/index.md

 ## Time Filtering

 By default, exports are filtered by creation time.
 The begin and end date selected will then be related to this value.
-However, some exports can also be filtered by update time instead.
+However, some exports can also be filtered by update time instead(eg. `Conversations`).
 This information is available on each specific export section of the current document.

 Filtering by creation time allows joining data from different exports.
 Indeed, when exporting two different types of data from the same period (e.g. Interventions and Identities) with a time filtering by creation time, the references present in one export might be missing in the other one (e.g. if an intervention was created on 08-30-2016 and the related identity was created on 06-15-2016, an export from the 08-25-2016 to the 09-15-2016 will include the intervention but not the identity).